Complete Financial Questionnaire

 This is especially important if

-I worked in London for a time in my 20s – a City boy making silly money, but I have never been so broke because I was hanging around with a crowd who were earning even more.
+I worked in London for a time in my 20s – a frazzled City boy making decent wedge, but I was broke all the time because I was hanging around with a crowd who were earning even more.
 Keeping up with the Jones’ is an expensive habit.

 This is über important, especially if you have any underlying health conditions: